oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit network

+*   passthrough property cannot be changed on edit network.
+*   passthrough property cannot be changed on edit network.
 *   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
-*   passthrough property cannot be changed on edit network.

 ##### add/edit profile